 And wait, real quick, I want everybody to understand.

-This started under the Obama administration.
+But the fake news won't tell everybody this started under the Obama administration.

 It can only make recommendations.

-Um, so we'll see.
+So we'll see.

-Let's see what Durham does, because he actually can convene a grand jury.
+Let's see what Durham does because he actually can convene a grand jury.

 He can charge people.

-In this case, led by the compromised, corrupt, coward, congenital liar Adam Schiff and now Jerry Nadler.
+In this case, led by the compromised, corrupt, coward, congenital liar, Adam Schiff, and now Jerry Nadler.

-Lindsay Graham, Ari Fleischer, Greg and Matt Gates, Jordan Seculo, and Charlie Hurt.
+Lindsey Graham, Ari Fleischer, Greg and Matt Gates, Jordan Seculo, and Charlie Hurt.

 Hannity, the news the mob won't give you.